 A request for an unorthodox payment method, whether you’re the one giving or receiving, is a sure indicator of financial fraud.

 According to the Consumer Financial Protection Bureau, if you’re asked to send money by wire transfer, courier, prepaid gift card or any complicated scheme, you’re likely at risk.

-Writing for The Balance, Justin Pritchard warns that wire transfers are an especially bad idea because the transaction can’t be reversed once you find you’ve been cheated.
+Wire transfers can be an especially bad idea because the transaction often can’t be reversed once you find you’ve been cheated.